tylert/wireguard-terraform/README.rst

 reserves for "its own use" the entire rule number range from 16834 to 32766 (2^14 to 2^15-2).

-Rule numbers 23xxx to 32xxx are RFU.
+* Rule numbers 23xxx to 32xxx are RFU.
-Rule numbers xx5xx to xx9xx are RFU.
+* Rule numbers xx5xx to xx9xx are RFU.
-Rule numbers xxxx3 to xxxx9 are RFU.
+* Rule numbers xxxx3 to xxxx9 are RFU.
+* Rule numbers xxxx0 are RFU.

 ingress <-> RX = receive
 egress  <-> TX = transmit